juliangruendner/ds_develop/update_automatic.md

 `<server ip of current server>:80/poll-monitor` you should now see the poll monitor gui, which lets you control the poll thread

-## Install your queue server
+## update your queue server

-### 1 - prepare for installation
+### 1 - Dynamic update

-1. connect to your new server via ssh
+login via ssh, then:

-2. change to sudo user: `sudo -s`
+change to sudo user: `sudo -s`

-3. add the ssh user to access the prive ds repos

-create a .ssh dir: `mkdir ~/.ssh` upload the id_rsa_ds file to your .ssh dir  (get the private key as part of your installation package) start the ssh agent and add the ssh key:

-### 2 - start your queue server

-upload the install_prod_queue.sh from your installation package to your server to the `~` directory
+navigate to the repo `cd ~/ds_deployment/ds_develop`

-and change the rights to execute `chmod +x ~/install_prod_queue.sh`
+change the rights to execute `chmod +x ~/install_prod_queue.sh`  (note: a queue update is the same as a new installation)

 change your configurations in the install_prod_queue.sh file of this repository and then execute `./install_prod_queue.sh`

+### 2 - Static update

+If you have been given a new virtual machine to install please proceed as follows:

+Start the virtual machine and login via ssh, then:

+change to sudo user: `sudo -s`

+navigate to the repo `cd ~/ds_deployment/ds_develop`

+open the configure_prod_queue.sh and *change the configuration information* to your server requirements,

+change the rights to execute `chmod +x ~/configure_prod_queue.sh`  (note: a queue update is the same as a new installation)

+change your configurations in the configure_prod_queue.sh file of this repository and then execute `./configure_prod_queue.sh`

 #### working with the queue: